HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Take the First Step Toward Bulging Disc Recovery

-You don’t need to live with bulging disc pain, and you don’t need to rush toward surgery.
-At Mindful Movement Physical Therapy in Holladay, Utah, Dr. Emily Warren provides expert McKenzie Method assessment and treatment in a one-on-one setting—no aides, no rushing, no insurance hoops.
+You don’t need to live with bulging disc pain, and you don’t need to rush toward surgery because of one MRI phrase.
+At Mindful Movement PT, Dr. Emily Warren provides McKenzie-based spine assessment and one-on-one treatment for people with back pain, disc findings, and sciatica symptoms.

 Appointments: